 And, in terms of SEO, natural is good.

 Before I get started on a pretty simple concept, I’m going to go back into Google history a bit.
-If you’re new to SEO, you may have seen the term Page Rank, or PR, tossed around and here and there.
+If you’re new to SEO, you may have seen the term Page Rank or PR tossed around here and there.
 It’s not as important as it used to be, but it’s sometimes still talked about.

-*Note: Google still uses Page Rank internally, but it doesn’t share PR publicly like it has in the past.
+Google actually still uses Page Rank internally, but it doesn't share PR publicly like it has in the past.

 Page Rank, or PR, actually refers to a system designed by Google's Larry Page.
 Without diving in to deep, it’s a way to determine how authoritative a page or post on the Internet is.
 It does so by looking at the authority and quantity of other outside pages and posts linking to it.